Senckenberg-DCBiodivIT/BITS/POSTGRESQL_SETUP.md

 # PostgreSQL Setup for BITS Project

 ## Overview
-This project supports both PostgreSQL and SQLite databases.
-For large PostgreSQL dumps (like the 19GB sesam_dump.sql), PostgreSQL is recommended.
+This project now uses PostgreSQL exclusively for database operations.
+PostgreSQL provides superior performance and scalability for large datasets like the 19GB sesam_dump.sql file.

 ## Installation